ninewayhandshake/capa-explorer/README.md

 `capa.exe -j sample.exe > sample.exe.json`

-Open the binary in Cutter and and press "Load capa JSON" button in the capa explorer widget to load the report.
+Open the binary in Cutter and and select "Load JSON file" in the drop down menu in the top right corner of the capa explorer widget to load the report.

 ## Known limitations
 - The plugin currently uses r2's ecH command to highlight instructions, while this works the support seems limited in Cutter and at times it can be slow.
 Ideally BIHighlighter should be used but due to a bug this is currently not exposed in CutterCore. https://github.com/radareorg/cutter/issues/2395